jbreitfelder/Cosmic_ballet/Readme.md

 ---
 ## The initial conditions :

-It can seem a bit complicated and/or tricky to determine good initial conditions...
-But don't panic!
-With a bit of practice you will become an expert.
-The easiest is to begin with initial conditions relative to known bodies (e.g. the Sun, Jupiter, Betelgeuse, the Earth), and then modify the initial conditions step-by-step to get exactly what you want or discover some really crazy unexpected trajectories.
+It can seem a bit complicated to determine "good" initial conditions...
+The easiest way to proceed is to begin with known bodies (e.g. the Sun, Jupiter, Betelgeuse, the Earth), and then modify the initial conditions step-by-step to eventually get exactly what you want or discover some really crazy unexpected trajectories.
 The initial conditions are described bellow.

 For the two bodies orbiting around each other :